ratish-dalvi/miditime-demo/README.md

-# Demo of using midi-time library for sonification of time-series data
+# Sonification of time-series data
-Used Data - Istanbul Stock Exchange (UCI)
+Dataset used - Istanbul Stock Exchange (UCI)